-Generally, we regard three bars or higher as a good score.
+Generally, three bars or higher is regarded as a Good score.
 Elements with less than three bars may still be identified consistently by WalkMe, but it’s recommended that you thoroughly test these WalkMe Items.
-When using jQuery selectors, precision does not display an Element Grade, because it uses your selector to identify the Element.
-Learn more about jQuery Selectors.

 Re-Selecting Your Element

-After an Element is selected, use precision settings to view the Element Grade and to modify the way the algorithm works.
-Precision settings are located in the options menu for your WalkMe items.
+After an element is selected, use the settings to view the Element Grade and to modify the way the algorithm works.
+Selected Element settings are located in the options menu for your WalkMe items.
 To re-select your element, click Re-Select Element at the bottom of the options menu, it is available on all the different tabs.

 For Rules that use Elements, click the Re-select Element icon on your Rule statement.

-Fine-tune the WalkMe algorithm to ensure it identifies your Element correctly if necessary in the Precision tab in the Options menu for steps, Launchers, and SmartTips.
-Precision can be altered by identifying by type of Element, bypassing a selected characteristic, or by modifying the general precision level.
+Fine-tune the WalkMe algorithm to ensure it identifies your Element correctly if necessary in the Selected Element tab in the Options menu for steps, Launchers, and SmartTips.
+Precision can be altered by identifying by type of Element, ignoring a selected characteristic, or by modifying the general Element Grade Selection level.

-- Default: WalkMe uses the default settings for the algorithm;
+- Automatic: WalkMe uses the default settings for the algorithm

-- jQuery Selector: Using a jQuery selector is the most precise way to identify an Element because it allows you to create a custom selector to identify the Element.
-Use a custom jQuery selector when an Element is very difficult for WalkMe to identify.
-Writing a jQuery selector can help WalkMe to find Elements if you use Multi-Language and your website has dynamic IDs (i.e., the Element’s code changes when the page is reloaded).
+- jQuery Selector: Using a jQuery selector is the most specific way to identify an Element because it allows you to use a specific selector to identify the element in the page.
+Using a jQuery selector can help WalkMe to find Elements if you use Multi-Language and your website has dynamic IDs (i.e., the Element’s code changes when the page is reloaded).

-- Text: The algorithm ignores any HTML text within the Element (number, text, or character).
-Bypass text for Elements that appear in multiple languages or that may use dynamic text;
+- Text within the element: WalkMe will ignore any HTML text within the element (number, text, or character).
+Bypass text for elements that appear in multiple languages or that may use dynamic text.

-- ID: The algorithm ignores the Element ID in the HTML code.
-If the Element you selected has a variable or dynamic ID (ID is constantly changing when a page is loaded), configure WalkMe to ignore ID;
+- Element ID: WalkMe will ignore the element ID in the HTML code.
+If the element you selected has a variable or dynamic ID (ID is constantly changing when a page is loaded), configure WalkMe to ignore ID.

-- Position: The algorithm ignores the position of the Element on screen.
-Use if an Element changes location on screen.
+- Position: WalkMe will ignore the position of the element on the screen.
+Use if an element changes location on screen.
 This may happen if your user has a different screen size and your site is designed to reformat the layout.
-If you would like to apply one of these bypass options to all Elements captured, contact your CSM who can quickly add this feature.
+If you would like to choose one of these bypass options to all elements captured, contact your AM who can quickly add this feature.

-- Medium: This is the default precision level and is sufficient in most cases;
+- Medium: This is the default element Grade Level and is sufficient in most cases.

-- Low: Use this setting in cases where the algorithm cannot find your Element on the screen because the position of Elements is constantly changing.
+- Low: Use this setting in cases where WalkMe cannot find your element on the screen because the position of elements is constantly changing.